-The model simulates a yearly-mean DOC leaching flux over Europe of 14.3 (±10) TgC yr-1 (Fig 7), figthe standard deviation being here coarsely approximated by spatial variability.
-The average area specific flux rates is of amounts to 2.6 (±2.5) gC m-2 yr-1.
-We compared DOC leaching fluxes with site level observations from Kindler et al. (2011), across 17 local measurements, each sampled fortnightly during the period October 2006 until March 2008.
-Comparing model results at 0.5° resolution to point measurement is complicated, and thus in this section, we compare only our model-averaged result against the 17-site average from Kindler et al. (2011).
-Our modeled average of 2.6 (±2.5) gC m-2 yr-1 -is of the same order of magnitude as the observed one (4.2 gC m-2 yr-1).
+The model simulates a yearly-mean DOC leaching flux over Europe of 14.3 (±10) TgC yr-1 (Fig 6), the standard deviation being here coarsely approximated by spatial variability.
+The average area specific flux rates is of 2.6 (±2.5) gC m-2 yr-1.
+We compared DOC leaching fluxes with site level observations from Kindler et al. 2011, across 17 local measurements, each sampled fortnightly during the period October 2006 until March 2008.
+Our modeled average of 2.6 (±2.5) gC m-2 yr-1 is of the same order of magnitude as the observed one (4.2 gC m-2 yr-1).
 Although the modeled mean is about 38 % lower than the one measured, the standard deviation representing the spatial variability in simulated DOC leaching fluxes over all our model grid cells encapsulate the observational mean, highlighting a significant heterogeneity that is difficult to embrace with local measurements alone.
-This comparison must be taken cautiously because of the limited number of observations and the resolution of our model.
-Furthermore, DOC leaching flux at the coast is generally not well represented.
-The reason is that DOC leaching fluxes are normalized by the area of the whole cell.
-The area normalized flux at the coast is thus often lower.

-Figure 7.
-Modelled yearly mean terrestrial DOC leaching flux (period 1979-2006) to the river European river network (in gC m^{2} yr $^{-1}$).
+Figure 6.
+Modelled yearly mean terrestrial DOC leaching flux (period 1979-2006) to the river European river network (in gC m^{-2} 470 yr $^{-1}$).
 The local observations from Kindler et al., 2010 are also reported, using the same scale.
 Note that the local observations cover a much shorter time period and may not be representative of the whole year.

-The seasonal distribution of the DOC leaching flux is shown in Fig. 8.
+The seasonal distribution of the DOC leaching flux is shown in Fig. 7.
 On average, the leaching flux per season averaged over Europe amounts to 1.6, 1.3, 0.5 and 1.4 TgC month-1 in winter, spring, summer and autumn, respectively.
-If we exclude the high latitude and high altitude regions (Scandinavia, the Alps), a clear seasonality is observed with the lowest fluxes in summer and spring and the highest fluxes in winter and autumn.
+If we exclude the high latitude and high altitude regions (Scandinavia, the Alps), a clear seasonality is observed with the lowest fluxes in summer and spring and highest fluxes in winter and autumn.
 In the high latitude/altitude regions, the pattern is different with highest fluxes in spring which extends to the summer in the Alps, and corresponds to the snowmelt period.
 The highest fluxes per unit area are simulated in Scandinavia during the spring season, even though peatlands are not represented in the model.
 Some regions are leaching hotspots such as the Alps throughout the year, the West Balkans during autumn and the Western flank of the UK in autumn and winter.
+This is mainly due to the high local runoffs and thus runoff rates in these regions.

-Figure 8.
-Seasonal distribution of the terrestrial DOC leaching flux (gC m-2 month-1);-) for (a) Winter, (b) Spring, (c) Summer and (d) Autumn, averaged over the period 1979-2006.
+Figure 7.
+Seasonal distribution of the terrestrial DOC leaching flux (gC m-2 month-1), average over the period 1979-2006.
 A logarithmic scale is used to better highlight the spatiotemporal gradients.